 The specific objectives were –

 Our approach was to conduct a sensory research project to develop a protocol for profiling popcorn products quantitatively in terms of the major sensory signals encountered during their consumption.
-Then the sensory profiles of 32 popcorn products were measured, including 6 salt popcorn products.
+Then the sensory profiles of 32 popcorn products were measured.
 To facilitate interpretation multivariate maps were constructed using Principal Component Analysis (PCA).

 The sensory research and consumer acceptance results were then correlated and consumer acceptance of popcorn products highlighted in terms of sensory parameters